BibhaCoder/The-Humble-Investor/README.md

 An investing principle for individual common investors
 ______________________

-Please note that always the best investment is investment in our personal well-being and in our mental and physical health.
+Please note that always the best investment is investment in our personal well-being, skills development and in our mental and physical health.
 No investment in the world can match the returns of investing in our well-being and inturn achieving an enormous long life filled with enormous health, wealth and wisdom.

 Investing field is quite complex and challenging and pretending to know everything in the world of investing is trying to fool ourself and achieve mediocre returns and drastically under perform market(VOO/VTI) in long run.
 There is so much noise, nonsense and distractions in the world of investment that a common investor can easily get distracted and make huge mistakes because of their uncontrolled emotions.
 Primary purpose of this article is to guide small individual common investors on how to take the field of investment with humility and simplicity to achieve market beating returns in long run to achieve financial independence and become a truly successful humble investor.